rabid-unicorn/reverse-pioneer/_posts/2014-10-24-are-you-very-religious.md

 "No, no. Of course not.
 Just trying to meet up with my coworkers," I said, looking down and praying to the God of Bowling for a group text notification to come through.

-She looked at me with eyes that had years of understanding, "did I freak you out?"
+She looked at me with eyes that had understanding, "did I freak you out?"

 "No, it's fine.
 I'm fine.
 Really."